corda/corda-docs-portal/content/en/platform/corda/4.11/community/clientrpc.md

 Once the connection has been created, it is possible to obtain a `proxy` and perform a remote call.
 {{< /note >}}

-As some internal resources are allocated to `MultiRPCClient`, it is recommended that you call the `close()` method when the `MultiRPCClient` is no longer needed.
+As some internal resources are allocated to `MultiRPCClient`, R3 recommends that you call the `close()` method when the `MultiRPCClient` is no longer needed.
 In Kotlin, you would typically employ the `use` construct for this purpose.
 In Java, you can use `try-with-resource`.

 `RPCConnection` is also a `Closeable` construct, so it is a good idea to call `close()` on it after use.